otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 #### Deployment [3 marks]

 - Deploy the application to Render.
-- Verify that the deployed application is working correctly by running the API tests against the production environment and testing the endpoints using Postman.
+- Verify that the deployed application is working correctly by testing the endpoints using Postman.
-- Provide a URL to the deployed application in `backend-documentation.md`.

 ---

-### Code Quality and Best Practices - Learning Outcome 1 (15%)
+### Code Quality and Best Practices - Learning Outcome 1 (15 marks)

 When developing your application, you must follow best practices for code quality.
 This will help ensure that your code is maintainable, scalable and secure.